sponug/sponug.github.io/_posts/2024-12-25-On-Decision-Intelligence.md

 - Handling Emotions: When all options seem bad, choose the least worst one and execute it.
 Avoid getting stuck in emotional grief over suboptimal choices.
 - Similar Options: If options are very similar in value, don't over-optimize.
 Save your energy for more significant decisions.

+### Objectivity <a name="objctivity"></a>
+- Confirmation Bias: This is a psychological effect where your pre-existing beliefs influence how you perceive and interpret information, making it difficult to remain objective.
+- Impact of Cognitive Biases: Your brain can play tricks on you, affecting how you process information.
+Even the wording of information can change your decisions.
+- Data and Objectivity: Data does not automatically equal objectivity.
+It's important to be aware of your cognitive biases and how they might affect your interpretation of data.